owncast/owncast.github.io/content/docs/resources-requirements.md

 ### How much CPU will Owncast use?

-It depends on how many different quality output options you are offering your viewers.
+It depends on how many different quality output options you are offering your viewers and what those qualities are.

-### How much disk space will Owncast use?

-Almost none.

 ### Does CPU usage increase with more viewers?

-Not in a meaningful way for video.
+Not in a meaningful way.
+There are limits when you're talking tens of thousands of chat participants, however.

 ### How much CPU is used for each output quality?